Connect with others who understand.

 Safety

-Worrying about nocturnal seizures can become stressful for you and those close to you.
+Worrying about nocturnal seizures can be stressful for you and those close to you.
 It is important to talk with the people you spend time with to let them know what to do in the event of a seizure.
 A seizure action plan can often be helpful for these conversations.
 An action plan is a document that outlines what to do in case of an emergency, including seizure first aid.

 Several nighttime seizure monitors can also screen for excessive movement and alert you when they detect seizure symptoms.